 - Complaints are treated seriously and investigated promptly.
-The Institute endeavours to maintain confidentiality and resolve issues in accordance with procedural fairness. - Employees and students will not be disadvantaged by lodging a complaint.
+The Institute endeavours to maintain confidentiality and resolve issues by procedural fairness. - Employees and students will not be disadvantaged by complaining.
 Anyone who victimises another person because of making a complaint, being a witness to a complaint or being involved in the investigation of a complaint will be subject to disciplinary action. - The Institute expects complaints to be made in good faith.
-Vexatious or frivolous complaints may result in disciplinary action being taken against those lodging such complaints.
+Vexatious or frivolous complaints may result in disciplinary action against those lodging such complaints.

-Any employee or student who feels they have been a target of discrimination, harassment or decisions leading to unequal opportunity has the right to take appropriate action and make a complaint concerning their grievance.
-Any person who witnesses behaviour which breaches this policy should also take appropriate action.
+Any employee or student who feels they have been a target of discrimination, harassment or decisions leading to unequal opportunity has the right to take appropriate action and complain about their grievance.
+Any person who witnesses behaviour that breaches this policy should also take appropriate action.